ALEXANDER CAMERON AND CATHERINE MCCALLUM

 The first son, John must have died.
 It was a common practice to re-use names in the event of a death of a child.
 Scottish naming customs were that the first son should be named for the husband's father.
 John Alexander Cameron, the second son, was born 25 December 1818, as shown in records left by his daughter, Catherine Cameron Southam, as well as LDS baptism records for the Glasgow Branch.

 Family records show that a son, Malcolm, was born next, in 1825, but no record has been found of his christening.
-The family then moved to Catherine's home parish of Kilbrandon, and a son was born here in 1826:
+The family then moved to Catherine's home parish of Kilbrandon, where her father Malcolm lived, and a son was born here in 1826:

 1826